About Bruce Plante

 His cartoons have been reprinted in The New York Times, USA Today,The Washington Post, The Wall Street Journal, The Los Angeles Times, Newsweek, Newsweek International (Europe), Newsweek Japan, Playboy, Sports Illustrated, Discover, CBS, CNN, college and high school textbooks and even the Iowa Achievement Test.

 In 2007, Bruce was lured away from Chattanooga to Tulsa Oklahoma to take the position of editorial cartoonist for the Tulsa World.
-Bruce draws six editorial cartoons a week and one caption contest cartoon a week for the Tulsa World
+Bruce drew six editorial cartoons a week in his 13 years working for the Tulsa World

 Bruce has won several awards: the 2002-2003 Fischetti Award (first place and honorable mention), the Tennessee Education Association School Bell Award for outstanding editorial cartoons on public education, first-place awards for public service from The Associated Press and the North Carolina Press Association.
 He has received the Silver Gavel Award for Public Service from the American Bar Association.
 He has been a guest panelist at the Harvard University Institute of Politics forum on editorial cartoons and has written an article for Harvard's Neiman Foundation journalism magazine Neiman Reports.
 Bruce served as the president of the Association of American Editorial Cartoonists.
 He was the founding Chairman of the Editorial Cartooning Initiative and is currently serving as the Vice President.
 He also won the Ink Bottle Award for service to the AAEC.

 In 2015, Bruce was named a Public Fellow with the Oklahoma Center for the Humanities studying humor at the University of Tulsa.